cellabox/cellabox/README.md

 * Hardware: Preview Development Kit nRF52840
 * Own module: [here](how-to-define-your-own-module)

-# How to define your own module?
+# How to define your own module

 1. Reserve a ID number with adding your sensor to the list above.
 2. If you are planning to implement new sensors: add to the [list of sensors](#list-of-sensors).